-■ Please do not touch furnishings, paintings and statues. ■ Photography is allowed throughout the Capitol, Extension and grounds except as noted. ■ While inside, tour groups must remain orderly and speak quietly. ■ One adult chaperone is required for every ten students. ■ Food, gum and beverages are not permitted while touring.
-The public is welcome to picnic on the Capitol grounds or purchase food and beverages in the Capitol Grill in the Extension.
+Please do not touch the furnishings, paintings and statues.
+Photography is allowed throughout the Capitol, Extension and grounds except as noted.
+While inside, tour groups must remain orderly and speak quietly.
+One adult chaperone is required for every ten students.
+Food and beverages are not permitted while touring.
+The public is welcome to eat at the Capitol Extension cafeteria or picnic on the Capitol grounds.